Diego García Miravete: Early life and playing career

-García Miravete played college football for the Pumas Doradas under Neri from 1966 to 1969 during a "golden age" of football in Mexico where the team enjoyed a national spotlight.
-"Games were on Saturdays at 4 p.m., the magic hour," he later reminisced.
-"Tickets would always sell out in just a couple days, and on Saturdays the seats started to be occupied at 10 a.m. ...
-The sport was an important center of attention."
+García Miravete played college football for the Pumas Dorados under Neri from 1966 to 1969, a time when football was popular in Mexico, and the team enjoyed a national spotlight.
 García Miravete helped his team win back-to-back national championships in his first two seasons before the 1968 season was cancelled due to widespread student protests and the resulting Tlatelolco massacre.
 The Pumas had trouble finding opponents to play in 1969 – resorting to an international schedule – and were split into three teams the following year.

 Like many other ex-Pumas, García Miravete followed coach Neri to the newly-created Cóndores UNAM, where he played his final two seasons.
 Listed at 1.87 m and 78 kg, he helped the team win the national championship in 1970 and was chosen by his teammates as the team captain in 1971.
-Nevertheless, UNAM football games for all three teams were closely monitored by the government due to the sport's exceptional popularity among students and the university's central role in the protests.
-Furthermore, García Miravete contends, like many others, that rowdy spectators were planted in stadiums to cause trouble and "make the stadiums unattractive places to spend an afternoon" in an effort to crack down on the student movement.
+UNAM football games for all three teams were closely monitored by the government due to the sport's popularity among students and the university's central role in the protests.
+García Miravete later told Bleacher Report that rowdy spectators were planted in stadiums in an effort to crack down on the student movement.
 This marked the start of a decline in popularity for college football in Mexico.
 While in college, García Miravete was selected to represent the Mexican All-Stars in the Aztec Bowl against American teams in 1966, 1970, and 1971, with the game being cancelled from 1967 to 1969.